alexheretic/apart-core/readme.md

 ## Messages
 ### Clone
-To create a new clone job send a `type: job` message
+To create a new clone job send a `type: clone` message
 ```yaml
 # client -> core
 type: clone